Andres77872/magic-auth-dashboard/docs/milestones/milestone-0/README.md

 - ✅ **Solid foundation** for reliable API communication
 - ✅ **Performance-optimized** React hooks
 - ✅ **Type-safe** API response handling
+- ✅ **Centralized icon system** for consistent UI components
 - ✅ **Documentation standards** for future changes
 - ✅ **Testing patterns** for similar fixes
+- ✅ **Code quality patterns** for maintainable development

-Future milestones can build upon these improvements with confidence in the underlying system stability.
+Future milestones can build upon these improvements with confidence in the underlying system stability and established patterns for UI consistency.